coderabbitai/coderabbit-docs/docs/guides/delete-account.md

 3. Select <strong>Remove Member</strong> and confirm to remove the CodeRabbit from your project

+### Azure DevOps

+#### Uninstalling CodeRabbit from your Azure DevOps project

+1. Navigate to your <strong>Project Settings</strong> in the Azure DevOps UI where CodeRabbit is installed.
+2. Under <strong>Project Settings</strong>, go to <strong>Service Hooks</strong>.
+3. Select the webhooks that are added by CodeRabbit.
+4. Click the <strong>Delete</strong> icon at the top of the page.
+5. Remove the CodeRabbit user or delete the <strong>Personal Access Token</strong> associated with the user used for reviews.

 :::warning

 The steps are necessary to completely off-board CodeRabbit from your